 House D67

-Compared to the relics of Thang Long Imperial Citadel, the D67 building area is considered the youngest when it was built in 1967.
-This was once the workplace of General Vo Nguyen Giap, and General Van Tien Dung.
+Compared with the relics of the Thang Long Imperial Citadel, the House D67 area is the youngest, having been built in 1967.
+This was once the workplace of General Vo Nguyen Giap and General Van Tien Dung.
 It was also the place where many important meetings took place during the period of resistance against the US to save the country.

 Archaeological site No. 18 Hoang Dieu